dhis2/dhis2-fhir-adapter/README.md

 # DHIS2 FHIR Adapter Prototype for Demo
-The adapter prototype handles data for a demo and can be seen as a proof of concept that rules and transformations can be used to bring data from FHIR into DHIS Tracker..
+The adapter prototype handles data for a demo and can be seen as a proof of concept that rules and transformations can be used to bring data from FHIR into DHIS Tracker.

 The adapter provides the following functions:

-- Accepting subscription web hook notification from a remote FHIR server.
+- Accepting subscription web hook notifications from a remote FHIR server.
-- Importing data from systems that uses different FHIR resource IDs than the adapter itself (creation and updates based on filters).
+- Importing data from systems that use different FHIR resource IDs than the adapter itself.
 - Creating and updating (based on a national identifier, not on the resource ID) Tracked Entity Type "Person" from FHIR resource "Patient".
 - Enrolling a "Person" into the child immunization program when it is younger than one year and receives one of the vaccines that is handled by the program.
 - Enrolling a female "Person" into the WHO RMNCH Tracker program when it is older than fifteen years and has a last menstrual period observation and any supported data in the 1st ANC program stage is delivered.